balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Type into Agent:

 ```
-Agent: Create a pull request from branch "feature-text-analyzer" into "main" in repo "demo-streamlit".
+ Create a pull request from branch "feature-text-analyzer" into "main" in repo "demo-streamlit".
 Title: "Add Text Analyzer widget".
 Body: "This PR adds a Text Analyzer widget to the Streamlit demo for Stage 2.
 It introduces a simple tokenizer, word/char counts, and top words display."
 ```

 * The Agent will show the `create_pull_request` form (head, base, title, body).
 Confirm and submit.
 * Expected: PR created, Agent returns PR number/URL.
+* Local note: ensure your local `feature-text-analyzer` branch is pushed (if you committed locally).
+If PR was created via MCP using remote commits, your local is already up-to-date if you pulled after step B.

 ---